Bread80/Datapoint2200/README.md

 The following lists the key boards of the Datapoint 2200 and the files making up each board.

-Decoder:
+Decoder
 ---
 Board A4: This board generates the system clock, T-states and various processor/system timing signals, does I/O decoding and generates the sound signals to be sent to the speaker.

 * Decoder: The main overview.
 * IODecorder: Output signal decoding.
 * Scheduler: System clock and timing signals generation.
 * Speaker_Tape: Sound generation and misc tape signal logic.

 Deflection Amplifier
 ---